YShu7/YShu7.github.io/_posts/2020-02-29-Synchronization Primitives.md

 ### The Producer-Consumer Problem

-A circular buffer of size n
+A circular buffer of size $n$ in which $inBuf$ and $outBuf$ are incremented modulo $size$ to keep track of the slots for depositing and fetching items.

 A single producer and a single consumer

+#### Conditional Synchronization

+It requires a process to **wait for some condition to become true** (such as the buffer to become non-empty), before continuing its operations

 ##### Why circular buffer?

 1. Producer and consumer speed is different
-2. Not constant
+2. Producer and consumer speed is not constant

 ```Java
 void produce() {